edbzn/edbzn.github.io/content/blog/understanding-nx-affected-graph-vs-cache-hits/index.md

 ## Nx Affected Graph: running only what's changed

-One of Nx's most impactful features is the **affected graph**, which allows you to run tasks only on projects impacted by recent changes.
+One of Nx's most impactful features is the affected graph, which allows you to run tasks only on projects impacted by recent changes.

 <Note type="tip">In simple terms, the affected graph helps us **to skip unnecessary work** and **focus only on the things that have been changed**.</Note>

 ### How is the affected graph computed?

-When you run an **affected** command (e.g. `nx affected -t build`), Nx will:
+When you run an affected command (e.g. `nx affected -t build`), Nx will:

 1. **Finds changed files** using Git.
 2. **Maps files to projects** using Nx's project graph.